AlexSpencer27/cursor_workflow_assistant/docs/API_SPECIFICATION.md

   }
   ```
 - **Response:**
-  - Collection of review feedback from different personas.
+  Returns review feedback from multiple personas and flags any conflicts for resolution.
-  - In case of conflicting feedback, provide a flag for conflict resolution.

 ## Error Handling
-- **400 Bad Request:** For validation errors.
+- **400 Bad Request:** Returned for validation errors.
-- **500 Internal Server Error:** For unhandled exceptions.
+- **500 Internal Server Error:** Returned for unhandled exceptions.
-- All error responses include a clear `error` message in the JSON payload.
+- All errors include a clear `error` message in the JSON payload.